 May I watch the interview?

-No, copies of the interview are only released to appropriate members of the team and will not be released to any caregivers or guardians.
+No. Copies of the interview are only released to prosecutors and will not be released to any caregivers or guardians.
 Due to the nature of these investigations, it is necessary to provide a neutral setting for the child.
 It is also to ensure our team is fully focused on the child’s interview, and not distracted by a parent or guardian in the observation room.
 Susie’s Place uses recording equipment to document the interview.
 Copies of the interview are only released to law enforcement, prosecutors, or the Department of Child Services (DCS).

 How long will my visit last?